Anmol53/react-conceptual-questions/README.md

 5.  ## What is Virtual DOM and how it works?

     The `virtual DOM` is only a virtual representation of the DOM.
-Everytime the state of our application changes, the virtual DOM gets updated instead of the real DOM.
+Every time the state of our application changes, the virtual DOM gets updated instead of the real DOM.
 Like the actual DOM, the Virtual DOM is a node tree that lists elements and their attributes and content as objects and properties.

     Updation of DOM in react is 3 step process:-